judka-uriel/uriel-book/uriel_en.md

 simply no longer any need for this, everything is available in electronic form.
-And it is not so much about preserving trees, <!-- and in the case of parchment from animal skin also preserving the lives of animals, as well as the rejection of sacrifices --> but rather about convenience — there is no need to constantly carry suitcases with a weighty library.
+And it is not so much about preserving trees, <!-- and in the case of parchment from animal skin also preserving the lives of animals, as well as the rejection of sacrifices --> but rather about convenience — there is no need to carry suitcases with a weighty library.
 Even carrying a heavy siddur on trips and to the place of prayer is very burdensome, while a mobile phone is always at hand.
 This is what progress exists for — it is part of the process of perfecting the world.
 Therefore, it is praiseworthy to study Torah